THE TWIN CITIES TRUMPET ENSEMBLE

 January 18th.

-the Celebrate!
+This musical variety-show included various performing groups, from choirs and small vocal ensembles, to keyboard solos, the Celebrate!
 Conservatory Dancers, and congregational sing-alongs.
 The Twin Cities Trumpet Ensemble, 20 players strong, was featured in the program, playing some of its favorites, including the Olympic Fanfare and March (Williams/Arnoud), conductor James Olcott's arrangement of the beautiful tune Shenandoah, Leroy Anderson's Trumpeter's Lullaby featuring TCTEer Scott McCullough, Trumpets, a march by Olcott, and of course, David Hickman's classic arrangement for 12 trumpets of the perennial favorite, Bugler's Holiday.
 A beautiful new arrangement by Scott McCullough of It Is Well With My Soul was also premiered.

 Be sure to check the "Upcoming Performances" page on this website for the very latest information on all TCTE shows.